CVMLmu/FMOX/README.md

 Scripts provided in this repo allow to download all FMO datasets,  create `json` metadata, and assess object tracking with EfficientTAM  using with TIoU metric.

-**If you are using this repo in your research or applications, please cite our paper related to this work:**

 ```bibtex
 @inproceedings{FMOX_AKTAS2025,